ericsizemore/bench/CONTRIBUTING.md

 ## Welcome!

 This project accepts contributions of code and documentation from the community.
-These contributions can be made in the form of Issues or [Pull Requests](http://help.github.com/send-pull-requests/) on the [Bench repository](https://github.com/ericsizemore/bench).
+These contributions can be made in the form of Issues or [Pull Requests](http://help.github.com/send-pull-requests/) on the [library's repository](https://github.com/ericsizemore/bench).

 Here are some examples how you can contribute: